scorputty/gluster-server/README.md

 Requirements
 ------------

-Atleast one free unused extra disk per system root like access for Ansible tower
+Atleast one unused extra disk per system and root like access for Ansible tower

 Role Variables
 --------------